symlex/symlex-docs/docs/framework.md

 ```

 !!! tip
-    You can also run Docker in the background with `docker-compose up -d`, but you won't
+    `docker-compose up -d` runs Docker in the background, but you won't
     see helpful log messages in this case.

 !!! info